 - Be mindful of security.
 If your banking chatbot handles any kind of sensitive user information, you must have the appropriate security measures in place.
 Your bot should inform users of these measures as well, so they feel confident interacting with it.
 For example, Surfshark, a VPN service, clearly informs users that their product will ensure that “your location is private and your sensitive data is secure, at all times.”

 - Start small.
-Bots have many potential applications for businesses in the finance and banking sector.
-At the beginning, however, it’s best to focus on just one.
+Bots have lots of potential uses for businesses in the finance and banking sector.
+At the beginning though, it’s best to focus on just one.
 Concentrate on your most common or pressing customer pain point, and build a bot to mitigate it.
 Once you’ve proven that your bot has enhanced the user experience, you can work on expanding its functionalities.

 - Test your bot.
 Once you’ve built the first version of your bot, invite colleagues or a small focus group to test it before you release to your entire audience.
 As these users interact with your bot, track the analytics to see how it’s performing.
-Check and see if there’s anywhere your bot gets stuck, and make adjustments as needed.
-Once you’ve gathered feedback and made your changes, you can launch your bot to a wider audience.
+Check and see if there’s anywhere your bot or users get stuck, and make adjustments as needed.
+Once you’ve gathered feedback and made your changes, you can launch your Facebook bot to a wider audience.

 - Engage and grow your audience.
-Once you have your banking chatbot up and running, there are various tools you can use to maximize its impact.
-Try the Acquire Users from Comments feature to get more subscribers to your bot.
-Then, you can use Sequences to send subscribers specific messages on a set timeframe, like to follow up if they signed up for an offer or had an in-person appointment.
-For more tips on expanding and nurturing your audience, check out our comprehensive guide.
+Once you have your banking chatbot up and running, there are lots of tools you can use to maximize its impact.
+Try the Acquire Users from Comments feature to send people who comment on your Facebook posts right to a conversation with your bot.
+Then, you can use sequences to send subscribers specific messages on a set timeframe, like to follow up if they signed up for an offer or had an in-person appointment.

 Finance-bot success stories from Chatfuel clients

 First Valley Bank is a Philippines-based company in the banking industry that provides information about their business via a Chatfuel bot.
-Their chatbot offers money-saving tips, has a branch locator tool, and allows users interested in loans or a new account to share their contact information, so a bank representative can follow up later.
+Their Messenger chatbot:

 Bank on a bot for your brand’s success